miro-arvila/IVA_review/README.md

 The zip files contain additional details of the settings used for the fMRI analysis as well as the GIFT results in the HTML files.

 Authors:
-Arvila,M. Nordhausen,K. Sipilä,M and Taskinen,S.
+Arvila,M., Nordhausen,K., Sipilä,M. and Taskinen,S.

 References:
 Sipilä, M., Nordhausen, K. and Taskinen, S. (2022). ivaBSS: Tools for Independent Vector Analysis R package version 1.0.0.